verosolis/homelibrary/README.md

 ## Data Base
 ```
 Status: Manually Edited from Excel.
-Goals : introduce information with interface
+Goals : introduce information from interface
 ```

 As start point, the data base used in this project is created manually and using books at home.